Offshore Software Testing: Why & When to Use It

 software testing offshore team

-Building an offshore quality assurance team is one of the most fundamental decision in the whole process.
-It can get even more challenging than regular hiring because you don’t get to meet the prospective candidates in real life and need to only rely on their CVs and video interviews to make the decision.
+Building an offshore quality assurance team is one of the most fundamental decisions in the whole process.
+It can get even more challenging than regular hiring because you don’t get to meet the prospective candidates in real life and need to rely only on their CVs and video interviews to make the decision.
 Still, deciding who to hire and for which roles is something that will have a lasting effect on the whole project.

-There are no universal standards when it comes offshore teams because it all depends on the size and complexity of the project, its anticipated duration, as well as the already available testing resources.
+There are no universal standards when it comes to offshore teams because it all depends on the size and complexity of the project, its anticipated duration, as well as the already available testing resources.
 In case you are planning to entrust the entire scope of testing to an offshore team, its composition will typically include the following roles:

 • Manual QAs — these are specialists who do the biggest chunk of the work on a typical testing project.
 Manual QAs can get to work almost immediately without a lengthy preparation period.
-A medium-sized QA project is going to lead 3 to 5 manual QAs.
+A medium-sized QA project is going to need 3 to 5 manual QAs.

 • QA Lead — a person who is in charge of managing the manual QA team.
 In some cases, the role of a Manual QA Lead is filled by a Senior-level member of the team; in that case, the Lead not only manages the team and communicates with the client, but also does hands-on testing work.